The Sustainable Way to Prepare Sustainability Data

 Emissions factors are often a weak link in carbon calculations and this is true for the calculations presented here.
 The issues are:

 • Stale data.
-Data centers are rapidly changing, AI use is rapidly increasing, and electricity markets are feeling the pressure.
+Data centers are rapidly changing, the use of AI is growing rapidly, and electricity markets are feeling the pressure.
 Fresh data on the carbon intensity of electricity by location is needed.
-But, studies often quote emissions factors from 2017, 2020 and 2021.
-And the reported data is from the prior year; the data is even older!
+But most studies on AI emissions use emissions factors released in 2017, 2020 and 2021.
+And the reported emissions factor is based on actual data from prior years, so the emissions factor is even more stale!

 • Regional variation in the carbon content of electricity.
 The carbon intensity of electricity in the continental U.S. varies from a low of 497 pounds of CO2e per MWh in California to a high of 1479 pounds of CO2e per MWh in eastern Wisconsin.
-(7) This is a three-fold span in carbon intensity, so location of the data center will drive its carbon intensity.
-The impact of location often dwarfs other analytics, but is often neglected by many studies.
+(7) TThis is a three-fold span in carbon intensity, but the location of data centers is often left out their emissions analysis.
+The impact of location dwarfs other factors and this omission is a significant.

 For typical data center use, we suggest using the data sets available from Climatiq.io, as these are carefully assembled by location, consistently documented and updated as new data becomes available.
 (4)